 Since April 2003, the honorary consul of the Republic of Lithuania in Estonia covering the consular area of Tartu and Tartu County is Tartu University professor and chairman of the Estonian Language Council Birute Klaas-Lang.

-Estonia now has three honorary consuls in Lithuania.
-Ms Žaneta Simanavičienė resides in Kaunas and her consular area includes Kaunas, Marijampolė and Alytus counties while Mr Gintaras Sluckus cover Siauliai, Panevėžys and Utena counties from Šiauliai.
+Estonia has presently two honorary consuls in Lithuania.
+Ms Žaneta Simanavičienė resides in Kaunas and her consular area includes Kaunas, Marijampolė and Alytus counties, while Mr Gintaras Sluckus covers Siauliai, Panevėžys and Utena counties from Šiauliai.

 |June 2017||Prime Minister Jüri Ratas for the meeting of Baltic Prime Ministers|

 |January 2017||Minister of Foreign Affairs Sven Mikser on a working visit|